jean-roland/LCSF_Generator/index.md

 This is where you fill the protocol parameters:
 * Protocol Name: The protocol name that will be used in files, code and documentation (Up to 64 alphanumerical characters and underscore allowed).
-* Protocol Id: The id that will be used in the LCSF C Stack to identify the protocol (Up to 4 hexadecimal characters allowed).
+* Protocol Id: The id that will be used in the LCSF stacks to identify the protocol (Up to 4 hexadecimal characters allowed).

 ### C - Table Tree